headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 - `script`: `tizen: listApps`

+### Activate the application package

+> Send launch command with the given package name.
+> This package name is the same as what you give as `appium:appPackage`.
+> Note that this command does not start the package with debug mode.
+> Chromedriver automation will not start against this device.

+- `POST /session/:sessionId/execute`

+#### Arguments

+- `script`: `tizen: activateApp`
+- `appPackage`: application package name to launch

 ### Terminate the package id

-> Send kill command to the given package id.
+> Send kill command with the given package id.
 > This package id is not entire `appPackage`.
 > It could be the same as the `appPackage`, but it also could be different.
 > e.g. `org.tizen.browser` works both `appPackage` and `pkgId`, but `9Ur5IzDKqV.TizenYouTube` works as `appPackage` but the `9Ur5IzDKqV` part is `pkgId`.